-- B. Select portions of the work to be performed by MBEs in order to increase the likelihood that the MBE goals will be achieved.
-This includes, where appropriate, breaking out contract work items into economically feasible units to facilitate MBE participation, even when the prime contractor might otherwise prefer to perform these work items with its own forces. - C. Provide interested MBEs with adequate information about the plans, specifications, and requirements of the contract in a timely manner to assist them in responding to a solicitation. - D. Negotiate in good faith with interested MBEs.
-Make a portion of the work available to MBE subcontractors and suppliers and to select those portions of the work or material needs consistent with the available MBE subcontractors and suppliers, so as to facilitate MBE participation.
-Evidence of such negotiation includes the names, addresses, and telephone numbers of MBEs that were considered; a description of the information provided regarding the plans and specifications for the work selected for subcontracting; and evidence as to why additional agreements could not be reached for MBEs to perform the work. - E. Negotiate with subcontractors, including MBE subcontractors, and would take a firm's price and capabilities as well as contract goals into consideration.
+B. Select portions of the work to be performed by MBEs in order to increase the likelihood that the MBE goals will be achieved.
+This includes, where appropriate, breaking out contract work items into economically feasible units to facilitate MBE participation, even when the prime contractor might otherwise prefer to perform these work items with its own forces.

+C. Provide interested MBEs with adequate information about the plans, specifications, and requirements of the contract in a timely manner to assist them in responding to a solicitation.

+D. Negotiate in good faith with interested MBEs.
+Make a portion of the work available to MBE subcontractors and suppliers and to select those portions of the work or material needs consistent with the available MBE subcontractors and suppliers, to facilitate MBE participation.
+Evidence of such negotiation includes the names, addresses, and telephone numbers of MBEs that were considered; a description of the information provided regarding the plans and specifications for the work selected for subcontracting; and evidence as to why additional agreements could not be reached for MBEs to perform the work.

+E. Negotiate with subcontractors, including MBE subcontractors, and would take a firm's price and capabilities as well as contract goals into consideration.

 However, the fact that there may be some additional costs involved in finding and using MBEs is not in itself sufficient reason for a bidder's failure to meet the contract MBE goal, as long as such costs are reasonable.
 Also, the ability or desire of a prime contractor to perform the work of a contract with its own organization does not relieve the bidder of the responsibility to make good faith efforts.
-Prime contractors are not, however, required to accept higher quotes from MBEs if the price difference is excessive or unreasonable. - E. Not rejecting MBEs as being unqualified without sound reasons based on a thorough investigation of their capabilities.
-The contractor's standing within its industry, membership in specific groups, organizations, or associations and political or social affiliations (for example union vs. non-union employee status) are not legitimate causes for the rejection or non-solicitation of bids in the contractor's efforts to meet the project goal. - F. Effectively using the services of available minority/women community organizations; minority/women contractors' groups; local, state, and minority/women business assistance offices; and other organizations.
+Prime contractors are not, however, required to accept higher quotes from MBEs if the price difference is excessive or unreasonable.

+F. Not rejecting MBEs as being unqualified without sound reasons based on a thorough investigation of their capabilities.

+Ex.
+The contractor's standing within its industry, membership in specific groups, organizations, or associations and political or social affiliations (for example union vs. non-union employee status) are not legitimate causes for the rejection or non-solicitation of bids in the contractor's efforts to meet the project goal.
-The Office of Fair Practices

-7800 Harkins Road

-Lanham, MD 20706

-(301) 429-7416

-Email: officeoffairpractices.dhcd@maryland.gov
+G. Effectively using the services of available minority/women community organizations; minority/women contractors' groups; local, state, and minority/women business assistance offices; and other organizations

+Pre-Closing MBE Sub Contract Award Form

+Minority Firms Name Cert # Scope Sub Contract Dollar Amount by firm Sub Contract Percentage by firm

+Total value of all MBE Awards

+I CERTIFY THAT THE ABOVE INFORMATION IS TRUE AND ACCURATE TO THE BEST OF MY KNOWLEDGE.

+Prepared By: \\\\\ Date: \\\\\ Date: \\\\\

+Signature:

+MARYLAND DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT 7800 HARKINS RD • LANHAM, MD 20706 • DHCD.MARYLAND.GOV 301-429-7400 • 1-800-756-0119 • TTY/RELAY 711 or 1-800-735-2258

-Project Name: Tidewater at Laurel Project Completion Date: 8/20/2018 rel, MD 20708 Overall Contract Amount: \$2,800,000.00
+Project Name: Address: Tidewater at Laurel 6666 Power Drive Project Completion Date: 8/20/2028 Auuress.
+Laurel, MD 20708 Overall Contract Amount: \$2,800,000.00 Reporting Period: 8/15/2022 MBE Goal: 29%